Free-Order Online Selection for k-Systems: Introduction

 \paragraph{Agent-arrival setting.} The strength of the bipartite graph model becomes evident when we turn to the \emph{agent-arrival} setting.
 Unfortunately, the results established for edge arrivals do not translate directly, as the agent-arrival setting introduces three main challenges.
 The first difficulty arises from the loss of partial observability.
 In the edge-arrival model, sampling a fraction of edges reveals information about some edges incident to each agent.
 Under agent arrivals, ``calling'' an agent reveals all of its incident edges simultaneously, and the agent cannot be matched later on.
 To address this, we switch from reasoning about all \emph{greedy-relevant edges} to a single \emph{top-relevant edge} per agent.
 This is the heaviest greedy relevant edge incident to that agent.
 Since the matching constraint allows at most one edge per agent, we can canonically associate each agent with its top-relevant edge.
 This perspective lets us extend the core lemma for $k$-growth systems to the agent-arrival setting, showing that the set of top-relevant edges still retains an $\bigOm{1/k^2}$ fraction of the optimal basis weight (Lemma~\ref{lem:core-agent-arrival}).

 The second obstacle arises when attempting to use our general algorithm from Theorem~\ref{thm:alg-general} in a black-box manner.
 The algorithm requires querying agents in an order determined by the primitive hull on the agent side, ensuring that agents whose greedy-relevant edges are critical with respect to $\calF_A$ are considered with constant probability.
 This order, however, provides no guarantee on the item side -- in fact, the selected edges may form a dependent set in $\calF_B$.
-To address this, we restrict $\calF_B$ to systems that admit a special \emph{core-selecting order-oblivious} algorithm, which preserves its competitive guarantee even when, after a random sampling phase, the remaining elements are presented in an arbitrary order.
+To address this, we restrict $\calF_B$ to systems that admit a special \emph{core-selecting order-oblivious} algorithm.
+Such an algorithm preserves its competitive guarantee even when, after a uniformly random sample phase, every \emph{critical} element of $\calF_B$ that was not sampled is selected with constant probability, regardless of the arrival order of the elements in the sampling phase.
+Notice that this requirement is different from that of a classical order-oblivious secretary algorithm as, for systems beyond matroids, the critical elements need not be in the optimal solution.